supabase/realtime/DEVELOPERS.md

 `TENANT` defaults to `realtime-dev`, so those two commands reach the default tenant as well.
 Re-running `db-start` leaves an existing tenant's data and publication alone.

+`TENANT` isolates the test suite too, so `TENANT=review mix test` runs on its own database and tenant containers, next to that tenant's dev stack and clear of every other run.

 > **Note**
 > Supabase runs Realtime in production with a separate database that keeps track of all tenants.
 For local development, the compose setup creates the `_realtime` schema for you.